vmware-tanzu-learning/cnd-practices-series/abstract.md

 ## Series 6 - Capstone, putting things together

-A 300 level series track that takes a student through a journey of building a green field Cloud Native application, evolve it through a series of real world problems during its "Day 2" application phase.
+A 300 level series that takes a student through a journey of building a green field Cloud Native application, evolve it through a series of real world problems during its "Day 2" application phase.